msuassuna/RegimeSwitchesPantanal/README.md

 - `RegimeSwitchesPantanal.Rproj`: R project file for setting up the working environment.
 - `66825000.csv` & `67100000.csv`: Example datasets used for stream gauge analysis.

+### Notes on Data Availability

+The land use data utilized in this study are not included in this repository due to file size constraints.
+However, these data are available from Dias et al. (2016), which provides detailed land cover and land use classification for the study area.
+The dataset can be accessed at http://www.biosfera.dea.ufv.br/pt-BR/banco/uso-do-solo-agricola-no-brasil-1940-2012---dias-et-al-2016.

+If you encounter any difficulties accessing these files or have questions about their use, please feel free to contact me for assistance.
 ---

 ## Dependencies